- 1 The Scale of the cyber threat

 - Document the controls in the system security plan.

-- Implement security controls in appropriate information systems.
+- Implement security controls for inappropriate information systems.

 - Assess the effectiveness of the security controls after implementation.